Pat Gelsinger: Career

 In September 2009, he left Intel to join EMC as president and chief operating officer.

-CEO of VMWare (2012-2021)

-In 2012, he became the CEO of VMware, where Gelsinger became a "seasoned CEO" and gained "new leadership skills."
+In 2012, he became the CEO of VMware.

-CEO of Intel (2021-present)

 Gelsinger rejoined Intel as their new CEO on February 15, 2021, after previously having a 30 year-long career at the company in various technical engineering and leadership roles.
 This followed reorganization pressure, due to languishing share prices, from its newest activist investor Third Point Management.
-Gelsinger leads Intel's course correction, including construction of two $20 billion Arizona manufacturing plants (fabs) for its planned expansion.
+Gelsinger led Intel's course correction, including construction of two $20 billion Arizona manufacturing plants (fabs) for its planned expansion.
 Media reported positive responses to Gelsinger's appointment and credited the decision for driving Intel share prices up nearly 8%.
 On March 23, 2021, Intel shares rose over 6% following Gelsinger’s remarks regarding company strategy.

 In May 2021, Gelsinger was interviewed by Lesley Stahl of 60 Minutes.
 Gelsinger stated that Intel plans to catch up with Taiwanese chip manufacturer TSMC and Korean chip manufacturer Samsung within the next five years.
 He announced a planned three and a half-billion dollar upgrade to Intel's fab in New Mexico.

-In March 2022, Gelsinger personally announced the start of an entirely new fab build for roughly $20 billion near Magdeburg, Saxony-Anhalt, Germany to employ 7,000 people during construction work and 3,000 people in production work in 2027.
+In March 2022, Gelsinger personally announced the start of an entirely new fab built for roughly $20 billion near Magdeburg, Saxony-Anhalt, Germany to employ 7,000 people during construction work and 3,000 people in production work in 2027.

+On December 1, 2024, Gelsinger stepped down from the position of Intel CEO and from the company’s board of directors.
+CFO David Zinsner and executive Michelle Johnston Holthaus were named interim co-CEOs, while board member Frank Yeary assumed interim executive Chairship as the company conducts a search for a permanent new CEO.
+Holthaus has also been named to the newly-created CEO of Intel products, which will oversee, among other things, its data center and AI product efforts.

+On March 24, 2025, Gelsinger was named as the executive chair and the head of technology of church-focused messaging platform Gloo, where he was a board member and investor, and which he calls a "faith ecosystem."
+On March 26, 2025, Gelsinger also announced he'd become general partner at the venture capital firm Playground Global.

 Honors and appointments

-He was named a Fellow of the Institute of Electrical and Electronics Engineers in 2008 and serves as a director of the Semiconductor Industry Association (SIA).
+He was named a Fellow of the Institute of Electrical and Electronics Engineers in 2008 and is a director of the Semiconductor Industry Association (SIA).
 He is a member of the National Security Telecommunications Advisory Committee (NSTAC).

 Gelsinger holds eight design patents, developed for communications, computer architecture and VLSI design.

-In 2021, Gelsinger was appointed to serve on President Joe Biden's Council of Advisors on Science and Technology.
+In 2021, Gelsinger was appointed to President Joe Biden's Council of Advisors on Science and Technology.
 In this position, he has advised Biden on the chips shortage and advocated for the passage of the CHIPS and Science Act.
 Gelsinger was a guest at Biden's State of the Union Address in March 2022.
 Biden has spoken in favor of Intel's investment in fabrication plants in the U.S. and has visited the $20 billion facility planned in Ohio alongside Gelsinger.